saltern/ghoul/README.md

  For example: `-input <path>/*.png`.
 The input format is still required (`*.png`, `*.raw`, `*.bin`, `*.bmp`).

  - `-format <format>` or `-f <format>`<br/>
  Specifies the output format.
 RAW output appends PalMod naming automatically.
-PNG output is grayscale by default.
+PNG and BMP outputs are indexed.
 BIN output is compressed by default.

  - `-output <path>` or `-o <path>`<br/>
  Specifies the output path.
 Will be created if it doesn't exist.
 Defaults to the current working directory if not specified.

  - `-palette <file>` or `-p <file>`<br/>
  Specifies the input palette.
-Works only with PNGs and BMPs.
 Will accept any file, but will only produce expected results with ACT-format palettes.
+Doesn't work on RAWs.

  - `-palcopy` or `-c`<br/>
  Copies the source sprite's palette to the output sprite.
 Takes precedence over `-palette`.
-Works only for PNGs and BMPs.
+Doesn't work on RAWs.

+ - `-force-4bpp` or `-4`<br/>
+ Forces the output sprite to 4-bit color depth.
+Could produce incorrect results ingame if converting from an 8 bpp source.

+ - `-force-8bpp` or `-8`<br/>
+ Forces the output sprite to 8-bit color depth.
+Could produce incorrect results ingame if converting from a 4 bpp source.

+ - `-as-rgb` or `-rgb`<br/>
+ Forces input sprites to be treated as RGB, even if indexed.
+No effect on sprites without a palette.

  - `-reindex` or `-r`<br/>
  Reindexes the output sprite from 1-2-3-4 to 1-3-2-4 and vice versa.